puutaro/CommandClick/README.md

  Army knife Collection
 ----------

-Multiple feature is made by builtin feature or addon.
+Multiple feature is made by builtin or addon.
 Detail is bellow.

 - `fannel` is super addon by `CommandClick`.